AI as a Partner, Not (Just) a Tool

 Expand inclusive design thinking beyond my own perspective

-Example Prompts That Work
+Example Prompts

 As I continue integrating AI into my practice, I've realized something important: the technology amplifies both good and bad UX thinking.
 Your foundational skills need to be sharper than ever to effectively evaluate AI outputs, catch inconsistencies, and maintain design quality.

-AI doesn't replace UX expertise—it demands more of it.
+AI doesn't replace UX expertise, it demands more of it.
 The designers who thrive will be those who can seamlessly blend AI capabilities with strong design fundamentals and critical thinking.